-Physiotherapy will be an important part of your recovery, both on the ward and when you go back home.
+A physiotherapist will visit you following your operation and provide you with advice to aid your recovery.
 We will encourage you to walk around the wards as much as you can.
 The nursing and the physiotherapy teams will be there to help you.

 Most patients will need to walk every hour or so at a pace that makes them short of breath.
-When you are ready, your physiotherapist will encourage you to progress to climbing stairs.

 It is important to sit up out of bed as soon as you are able to or allowed but you will need to avoid bending or twisting your spine.
-The physiotherapists will show you how to sit up by bending your hips instead of your spine.
+The physiotherapists or nursing staff will show you how to sit up by bending your hips instead of your spine.
 Once sitting, you will swivel to the edge of your bed to avoid twisting your trunk.
 To stand, extend at your hips keeping your back straight.